Asahiyama Zoo Story: Penguins in the Sky

-Asahiyama Zoo Story: Penguins in the Sky (旭山動物園物語 ペンギンが空をとぶ) is a 2009 Japanese film.
+Asahiyama Zoo Story: Penguins in the Sky (旭山動物園物語 ペンギンが空をとぶ, Asahiyama dōbutsuen: Pengin ga sora o tobu) is a 2009 Japanese film directed by Masahiko Tsugawa.

 Story

 Based on the true story of Asahiyama Zoo in Hokkaido, the northernmost zoo in Japan.
 The unpopular zoo welcomes a new zoo keeper, young Yoshida (Yasuhi Nakamura), who has more affection for insects than people after years of being bullied at school when he was young.
 Yoshida soon realizes that Asahiyama Zoo is facing a financial crisis and the zoo director Takizawa has been doing everything in his power to save the zoo from closing down.

 Moved by Takizawa's passion, Yoshida and other zoo keepers came to share the zoo director's belief that one's dreams can come true, and together they tackle this seemingly impossible task of revitalizing Asahiyama.
 A breakthrough arrives in the form of "Behavioral Exhibition," a method that is pioneered by Ashiyama's zoo keepers and which eventually makes the zoo renowned throughout the world.